R32/lex/README.md

     **NOTE**: if you put tokens together with **different priorities**, you will get a conflict error.

-  - You can use string literals instead of simple terminators in stream match.
+  - You can use string literals instead of simple terminators in *stream match*.

     ```haxe
     switch(s) {